CrockPot Rice and Bean Bowl

 - 1 tsp.
 Mexican oregano

-- 1 small packet Goya Sazon (optional, but it adds a lot of flavor)
+- 2 tsp.
+Sazon seasoning (optional, but it adds a lot of flavor)

-- 1 bunch green onions, sliced (about 1 cup, more or less to taste)
+- 1 cup green onions, sliced (more or less to taste)

 - Spray the inside of a 3-4 quart slow cooker with non-stick spray.